 EuroMesCo: Connecting the Dots is a project co-funded by the European Union (EU) and the European Institute of the Mediterranean (IEMed) that is implemented in the framework of the EuroMeSCo network.
-It contributes to inclusive and evidence-based policy-making by fostering research and recommendations in relation with the European Neighbourhood Policy (ENP) South priorities, with focus on economic development, migration and security.
-The project develops a wide range of research, dialogue and dissemination activities.

-As part of the project, five Joint Study Groups are assembled each year to carry out evidence-based and policy-oriented research.
-The topics of the study groups are defined through a process of policy consultations designed to identify policy-relevant themes related to the three priorities of the project.
-Each study group involves a Coordinator and a team of authors who work towards the publication of a Policy Study which is printed, disseminated through different channels and events, and accompanied by audio-visual materials.
+As part of this project, five Joint Study Groups are assembled each year to carry out evidence-based and policy-oriented research.
+The topics of the five study groups are defined through a thorough process of policy consultations designed to identify policy-relevant themes.
+Each Study Group involves a Coordinator and a team of authors who work towards the publication of a Policy Study which is printed, disseminated through different channels and events, and accompanied by audio-visual materials.